bp-studio/box-pleating-studio/src/core/math/polyBool/README.md

 The implementation here is different from the original algorithm in a few ways:
 1. It is optimized for dealing with polygons of very specific shapes, not polygons in general.
-Most notably, in both use cases here, there is no need to check for new intersection between newly adjacent segments after an `EndEvent`.
+Most notably, in all use cases here, there is no need to check for new intersection between newly adjacent segments after an `EndEvent`.
    (Such checking is needed in general because the segments could form a `>>` formation, but that cannot happen in the use cases here.)